Mom, Dad, Aging and Financial Protection

-Classically in elder abuse cases, the predator will isolate the older adult, to create an environment, where they are in fear of the abuser, or love with the abuse.
+Classically in elder abuse cases, the predator will isolate the older adult to create an environment where they fear the abuser or love the abuse.

 - Unlicensed home contractors

-- Kids selling candy to keep kids off or drugs and gangs
+- Kids selling candy to keep kids off of drugs and gangs

 - Internet prizes

 - Bank scams

 All these scams are occurring more than ever.
 Crimes involving people like lawyers, nurses, and even doctors, who are in close contact with the seniors, are also rising.
 Many cases we have dealt with involve a friend or family member ripping off the relative!

 - Consult with an Elder Abuse Attorney: Make sure and get legal advice from a lawyer when an elder or dependent adult under your care exhibits signs of dementia or abuse.
 An attorney can direct you as to the steps you may need to protect vulnerable seniors or children.